Chlorine Dioxide - A Technical View

 leave residue and require higher concentrations than does chlorine dioxide

-to achieve the same antimicrobial efficacy.
+to achieve the same efficacy.

-that require disinfection.
+that require cleaning.

 After application of the liquid product, the solution is left on target surfaces